In November 2014, Alaska legalized the production, sale and use of marijuana by adults 21 years of age or older.

 To be able to purchase recreational marijuana in Alaska, you must show proof of your age in the form of a government-issued identification card.
 Any person found falsifying their age is subject to a violation and possible fine up to $400.

 Similar to other states where cannabis is recreationally legal, you are not allowed to consume cannabis on any federal or public land.
-Adults 21 years of age and older are allowed to consume marijuana on private property out of view from the public.
+Adults 21 years of age and older are allowed to consume marijuana on private property out of view from the public, or in specially designated marijuana retail stores.
 Public consumption is strictly banned and offenders found guilty of violating this ban are subject to a fine up to $100.

 Driving Under the Influence